 declared the Buddha 2500 years ago.

 Buddha was 29 years old when he left his family to search for way to end his and others suffering.
 He was not a God, he was a human being like me or you and he suffered just as we do.
-He studied meditation for many years with lots if teachers and after 6 years he found himself sitting underneath a bodhi tree and vowed not to stand up until he achieved enlightenment.
-As morning arose he had a profound breakthrough and he became a buddha.
+He studied meditation for many years with lots of teachers and after 6 years he found himself sitting underneath a Bodhi tree and vowed not to stand up until he achieved enlightenment.
+As morning arose he had a profound breakthrough and he became a Buddha.
 From then he vowed to dedicate his life to teach people how to alleviate their suffering.

 The Four Noble Truths contain the essence of the Buddha's teachings.
 They are:

 Dukha – the recognition and acknowledgement of the presence of suffering within us.